brianr747/platform/README.md

 # platform
 Platform to download, manipulate and plot data.
 Mainly Python, with some R. Built around a MySQL database (eventually).

-(Note: if this is every to be a serious project, it needs a better name.
+(Note: if this is every to be a serious project, it needs a better package name.
 Since all my code is  in a single PyCharm project, I can refactor the name easily, but users need to know that the package name may shift.)

 Python 3 only.
 I work on Python 3.7, and no idea about backward compatibility issues.